-At the end of the semester, you will turn in a portfolio that consists of edited/ final versions of your creative work.
+At the end of the semester, you will turn in a portfolio that consists of edited/ final versions of your creative work; a collection previous drafts will also be turned in separately.
 It is crucial that all pieces be substantially revised from their earlier, workshopped drafts.
 The quality of your revisions will be a significant factor in your portfolio grade.

-Assignment Word Count t and Learning Goal S
+Assignment Word Count and Learning Goals